Effects of Fine Particles

 Environmental Effects

-PM2.5 is the major cause of reduced visibility or haze in parts of the United States, including national parks and wilderness areas.
+PM2.5 is the major cause of reduced visibility or haze in parts of the United States, including at national parks and wilderness areas that receive special visibility protections.
 Fine particulate matter can be carried long distances by wind and then settle on the ground or in the water.
 The settling or deposition can make water bodies acidic and can damage sensitive forests and farm crops.